Agent setup

 2. Create an OAuth client with application type Chrome Extension.

-3. Use extension ID mjcnbjnemgoimodoenpnohfianlgnidc.
+3. Use extension ID ojicpdlgnoidfggebaifkbcifhamahff for the Chrome Web Store install.

 4. Put the Chrome Extension OAuth client ID in manifest.json under oauth2.client_id.